(# …For what it’s worth, you make your own Heaven and Hell right here on earth… #)

 I’ll go wherever I’m destined to go, probably where everybody goes when they leave this earth.
 Consider this.
 Death is inevitable.
 Every living thing dies eventually.
 So who or what has the time or inclination to monitor every death that occurs and decide the various places where each soul should go?
 I believe that we all go the same route, regardless of what others think about us or what we think about ourselves.
 So until then, I can’t be concerned.

-To illustrate that assertion, let’s further explore this philosophical approach to Postmortem Destiny and Relocation.
+To illustrate this assertion of state of mind, let’s further explore this philosophical approach to Postmortem Destiny and Relocation.
 There is another “Twilight Zone” episode, entitled “A Nice Place to Visit” in which small-time, petty crook Larry Blyden gets killed during a robbery and comes to in a nicely-furnished apartment and is greeted by his “spiritual guide,” Sebastian Cabot.
 After he is informed that he is, in fact, dead, and since his surroundings are so satisfactory, Larry assumes that he must be in Heaven.
 He is further convinced of that when all his earthly desires are provided for him.
 All the money he asks for (although why does he need money now?
 He’s dead!), booze and young white women to fawn and gush over him.
 At the casino he constantly wins every time, never loses.

 After a while he complains to “Mr. Fats” that he is bored.
 There are no kicks to winning all the time.
 He’s even sick of the gorgeous “broads” hanging around him.
 He can’t seduce any of them, because they are all too willing to succumb.
 There are no challenges or mystery to anything anymore.
 Everything is so predictable.
 What is the fun of robbing banks and holding up people if they know about it ahead of time and don’t even try to stop him?
 Plus, he doesn’t know anybody here; he is basically alone, because this is his own private domain, you see.
 So he tells “Angel” Cabot, “I don’t think that I belong here in Heaven.
 I want to go to the other place.”
 He is then informed, “What ever made you think that you were in Heaven?
 This is the Other Place!”
 Aha!